West Bridgford School: Grammar school

-The school used to be a grammar school and was then known as West Bridgford County Secondary School.
-It moved to the present buildings in 1938 and became The West Bridgford Grammar School in 1944.
+The school used to be a grammar school and was then known as The West Bridgford County Secondary School.
+It was moved to the present buildings in 1938 and became The West Bridgford Grammar School in 1944.
 The school's original site was on Musters Road, which was occupied by the old Musters Medical Practice.
 In September 1938 the school moved to a newly constructed building adjoining Loughborough Road, which is now its main building.

 The houses were Cavendish, Chaworth, Manvers, Pierrepont, Musters, and Byron.
-Prof Robert Peers, the former Principal of University College Nottingham, gave a talk at the speech day on Thursday 14 November 1946.
-The headteacher John William Holmes died on Saturday 2 July 1949 aged 59 at home on Trevor Road; he had been headteacher since September 1933, and had been ill from December 1948.
-Previously he had been head of Queen Elizabeth Grammar School at Atherstone, and was a former modern languages teacher from Halifax.
-His funeral service was conducted by Rev D Campbell-Miller, head of Magnus Grammar School.
-A new headteacher N.A.
-Alston, educated at Manchester Grammar School, a physics teacher, the former head of Woodhouse Grammar School in Sheffield from 1946, was appointed in November 1949; he took over as headteacher on Wednesday 19 April 1950.
+Professor Robert Peers, the former Principal of University College Nottingham, gave a talk during the speech day on Thursday 14 November 1946.
+The headteacher John William Holmes died on Saturday 2 July 1949, aged 59 at his home on Trevor Road; he had been headteacher since September 1933, and had been ill from December 1948.
+Previously, he had been head of Queen Elizabeth Grammar School at Atherstone, and was a former modern languages (MFL) teacher from Halifax.
+His funeral service was conducted by Reverend D. Campbell-Miller, head of Magnus Grammar School.
+A new headteacher, Norman A. Alston, educated at Manchester Grammar School, a physics teacher, the former head of Woodhouse Grammar School in Sheffield from 1946, was appointed in November 1949; he took over as headteacher on Wednesday 19 April 1950.

-In January 1952, there were firm plans to change the name of the school to the Philip Barber Grammar School, named after Major Philip Barber, who was Chairman from 1931-45 of Nottinghamshire County Council.
+In January 1952, there were firm plans to change the name of The West Bridgford School to the Philip Barber Grammar School, named after Major Philip Barber, who was chairman, from 1931 to 1945, of the Nottinghamshire County Council.